elwiam/MedHead-Frontend/artefacts/architecture/solution-building-blocks/README.md

 ***
 1. **Building block name**: Solution for creating a new software project.
-1. **Functionality provided**: The building block enables solutions to standardise on project creation.
+1. **Functionality provided**: The building block enables solutions to standardize project creation.
 1. **Link to example implementation or interfaces**: https://start.spring.io
-1. **Outstanding work to complete this building block:** Implement docker containers to standardise runing Spring-CLI
+1. **Outstanding work to complete this building block:** Implement docker containers to standardize runing Spring-CLI.
 1. **Architectural alignment**: This building block enables or reflects the following business objectives and principles:
    * Objective 1: *xxxxx*
    * Principle 1: *yyyy*